Abstracts should be submitted in a format ready for publication. Please check and avoid any typographic and grammatical errors.

 Please note that only digital material will be accepted for oral presentations.
 It can be submitted online prior to ECR 2018 or transferred from the speaker's USB memory stick to a central server onsite at least 3 hours prior to the session.
 Computers connected to data projectors are provided in each lecture room for the speaker to retrieve the saved data.

-Presenters of accepted scientific papers (no first or second authors) who have paid their ESR membership fee by August 31, 2017, can attend ECR 2018 for a reduced fee of EUR 300,-
+Presenters of accepted scientific papers (no first or second authors) who are ESR members in good standing by August 31, 2017, can attend ECR 2018 for a reduced fee of EUR 300,-

 This offer will only be available if registration is finalised by December 14, 2017.